 2023 – today

 In light of the bank’s rapid expansion through branch mergers, a new logo and slogan were adopted as part of the rebranding.
-According to the motto “For now, and beyond,” the developers cautiously updated the design, leaving the main elements untouched and carefully adding some novelties.
+In line with the motto “For now, and beyond,” the developers cautiously updated the design, leaving the main elements untouched while adding some novelties.

 The central link of the logo remains the classic Chinese sailing boat, the bank’s heraldic sign, and its long-term ambitions.
 This symbol, integral to the bank’s DNA, testifies to its aspiration to pursue prospective deals and investments, paving the way for the future.

 The OCBC emblem expresses the entrepreneurial spirit of the founders who ventured into ASEAN to create businesses and homes that will benefit future generations.
-In this context, the iconic sailing ship remains a faithful component of every version of the logo since its creation in 1932.
+In this context, the iconic sailing ship has remained a faithful element of every version of the logo since its creation in 1932.

 The current version represents an enlarged image of the stylized ship, topped with a new visual language.
 A significant change was the exclusion of the word “Bank” from the text, which emphasizes the image of the sailing ship and reflects the banking brand’s resilience and innovativeness.